nialloc9/vcheck/README.md

 ### Contributing

 Contributions are always welcome.
 Just open a PR.

+### Notes

+Sample logo in assets created using: https://logomakr.com/